 Does my application need to be complete to be considered for an interview?

-What is required for a certified true copy of a document?
+What is required for a copy of a document to be certified?

 There are a range of individuals who are authorised to certify documentation.
 Please refer to the AHPRA list of requirements at the link below when providing certified true copies of required documents at https://www.ahpra.gov.au/Registration/Registration-Process/Certifying-Documents.aspx